letsfindaway/basement-ventilation/README.md

 * some electronic parts (resistors, capacitors) mentioned in the text
 * cable, housing, etc as you need and like

-It finally cost me about 200 € and gave me a lot of fun -- and dry air in the basement rooms!
+It finally cost me about 200 â‚¬ and gave me a lot of fun -- and dry air in the basement rooms!

 ## Step by step